umccr/htsget-rs/doc/ARCHITECTURE.md

 the interface that handles the core logic of a htsget search request, and it passes the format specifics to the individual format implementations.

-The implemention depends heavily on the [noodles bioinformatics crate](https://github.com/zaeleus/noodles), which handles the underlying data processing.
+The implementation depends heavily on the [noodles bioinformatics crate](https://github.com/zaeleus/noodles), which handles the underlying data processing.
-Any changes to file format specifications would likely be reflected in the noodles crate, and minimal changes would be required in [htsget-search](htsget-search), due to the interface that noodles provides.
+Any changes to file format specifications would likely be reflected in the noodles crate, and minimal changes would be required in [htsget-search](../htsget-search), due to the interface that noodles provides.

 # References